Monday, December 31, 2012

 Here is my last Christmas card from 2012.
 I am sure many of you will be very tired of seeing Christmas cards and moving onto something else.
 I know that I am uber-keen to pack away the Christmas decorations which I will be doing tomorrow and I shall be quite happy to remove the Christmas pine tree as it is madly decorating my carpet with pine needles.
 Mind you, our cat Ruby has helped that process as she sits there and chews the pine needles - ick - they must taste horrible - but she loves to chew just about anything and I wonder sometimes if she is part dog!

 Again, like my previous post, I CASED one of my cards from last year because I knew the layout worked.
-It is an easy layout if you want to make quite a few cards and you just change the main image to make each card look a little different.
+It is an easy layout if you want to make quite a few cards and you just change the main image to make each card look a little different:

 The gorgeous glittery snowflake was diecut from aqua glitter cardstock using my Big Shot and Spellbinder Snowflake die.
 So much easier than diecutting plain cardstock and adding glitter afterwards - makes it super-quick with no drying time unlike glitter glue, and far less messy too!